Salesforce Sales Cloud vs HubSpot Sales Hub Comparison 2026

 Is Salesforce Sales Cloud or HubSpot Sales Hub better in 2026?

 HubSpot for SMB and mid-market under 50 reps.
 Salesforce for enterprise with dedicated admin support.
-Beyond that, the answer depends on your team size, sales motion, and where your data already lives.
-See the verdict section above for the full breakdown.
+The honest answer depends on your team size, sales motion, and where your data already lives.
+The verdict section above breaks down where each tool wins in detail.

 How does pricing compare between Salesforce Sales Cloud and HubSpot Sales Hub?

 Salesforce from $25/seat/mo Starter.
 HubSpot Sales Hub from $0 free to $90/seat/mo Professional.
-Most buyers underestimate total cost of ownership.
-Add 15-25% for implementation, training, and admin time.
+Most buyers underestimate total cost of ownership; the pricing-breakdown section above details the multipliers that apply to this specific comparison.

 Can I run Salesforce Sales Cloud and HubSpot Sales Hub side by side?